 I suspect the C8 will be a great car, it is the extension of Zora's desire to build a mid-engine vehicle years ago.
 It will increase the handling capabilities of the car and allow future upgrades.
 For me though the front engine Vette has been my weapon of choice for many years.
 I was concerned that there would be minimal luggage space due to the frunk (front trunk) due to wheel wells and suspension encroachment.
 I bought a 19 Z06 and am very happy with it.
 It outperforms almost all cars on the street today and I do not track my car so it is enough for me.

-Their job Is To Save Your Ass,
+The “POLICE" Their job Is To Save Your Ass, Not Kiss It

 Being an owner of a C5, it will always remain my favorite Style of Corvette.
 The C6 never excited me.
 I'm OK with the C7.
 I have tracked one.
 I like it primarily due to the C7R.
 The C8 to me looks a lot like a Ferrari crossed with a Ford GT.
 Maybe someday it will too grow on me.